Consider some points before heading forward.

 Yes, that means an unsightly brown lawn for a while, but don’t despair.
 Your garden will revive itself once the hot weather subsides and the rain comes again.

-One of two of the most commonly asked questions during the summer months is, “How often do I need to water my yard?”
-This is definitely an open-ended question with several factors determining the answer.
+One of two of the most commonly asked questions during the summer months is, “How often should I water my lawn and without with sprinkler system” This is definitely an open-ended question with several factors determining the answer.
 Namely, how much rain has your yard received?

 Localized rain should be sufficient to penetrate the soil to a depth of 4-5 inches.
 Water penetration depends primarily on your individual soil type.
 Grass can suffer from too much or too little water.
 Here are some key factors in determining how much water your particular lawn needs: